Hello World Awatis is becoming an interactive global travel map. Fill form on footer and Get early access.

 2. Natural & Adventure Cities in Pakistan

 This is the country to visit if you enjoy unspoiled beauty, tall mountains, and large bodies of water.
-Pakistan has one of the world’s most majestic and awe-inspiring wildernesses filled with extreme adventure.
+Pakistan has one of the world’s most majestic and awe-inspiring wildernesses filled with extreme adventure Cities.

 Hunza Valley